1 JOHN 5: THE CERTAINTY OF LIFE

 Whoever has the Son has LIFE; whoever does not have the Son of God does not have life.” [v12]

 It was this that help me understand our Mickey’s sudden and unexpected departure that left us without a reason why.
 Less than 48 hours later, I was standing in front of a room full of crying teenagers (Mikey’s Youth Group) trying to explain to them that, “This is it!”
 This moment, this situation, this is why we believe what we believe and why it’s so utterly brilliant.
-Mikey is alive, well and in good hands!
-Although we’ll not see him for a while (and that is a horrible, horrible consequence of what has been humanity’s experience since leaving the Garden of Eden), he hasn’t died!
+Mikey is alive, he’s well, and he’s in good hands!
+Although we’ll not see him for a while (and that is a horrible, horrible consequence of what has been humanity’s experience since leaving the Garden of Eden) still, he hasn’t died!
 He’s just “passed away” from us.

-In all my travels these past 33 years, I’ve not found (in any of the 80+ countries that I’ve been to) another “testimony”, another story, another solution to sin and death, that is as good as the Good News, created for us by the Creator God.
-John wrote these things to anyone who believes in the Name of the Son of God[g], so that they may know (with certainty) that they have eternal LIFE. [v13] Now this is the confidence we have in approaching God! [v14]
+In all my travels these past 35 years, I’ve not found (in any of the 80+ countries that I’ve been to) another “testimony”, another story, another solution to sin and death, that is as good as this Good News, created for us by our Creator God.
+John wrote these things to anyone who believes in the Name of the Son of God[h], so that they may know (with certainty) that they have eternal LIFE. [v13] Now this is the confidence we have in approaching God! [v14]

-In practical terms, this means that I can ask anything of the Creator God that is according to His will, and He’ll hear me. [v14-15] I can now pray for my family and friends that Father God will rescue them from sin and death too – that they’ll escape the wrongdoing that leads to death. [v16] Now free from the clutches of past patterns, coupled with the certainty of LIFE, I know that Father God hasn’t just kept my Michael safe, but He’ll keep me safe too!
-The “evil one” (the one who is called destruction and destroyer[h]), who holds captive the whole world, will not and cannot harm me. [v18-19]
+In practical terms, this means that I can ask anything of my Creator God that is according to His will, and He’ll hear me. [v14-15] I can now pray for my family and friends that Father God will rescue them from sin and death too – that they’ll escape the wrongdoing that leads to death. [v16] Now free from the clutches of past patterns, coupled with the certainty of LIFE, I know that Father God hasn’t just kept my Michael safe, but He’ll keep me safe too!
+The “evil one” – who is called destruction and destroyer[i] and who holds captive the whole world – will not and cannot harm me. [v18-19]